Life in Chapel Hill

 Chapel Hill was ranked #10 on Money magazine’s “Best Places to Live in America” 2012 list and #8 on Thrillist‘s 2015 list of college towns with great food.
 Our town is walkable, eclectic, safe, affordable, diverse and green.
 Our students love the temperate weather and the easy access to activities in the Triangle, on the coast and in the mountains.

-Read a recent piece by The New York Times on 36 hours in Chapel Hill-Carrboro.
+Watch The New York Times 36 hours in Chapel Hill-Carrboro Travel Video.
 It doesn’t show everything this city has to offer, but it’s a good start!

 It’s a breeze to get around.